Chicago South Shore and South Bend Railroad (NICTD)

 The platform, looking west toward the terminal building.

-The ticket office inside the terminal.
-Open 6:15am to 1:40pm on Friday, Saturday and Sunday.
-Ticket machines are also at this station, plus tickets can be purchased on the train.
+The former ticket office inside the terminal.
+Ticket machines are available at this station, plus tickets can be purchased on the train.
 Free curbside "Kiss and Ride" parking is available next to the station but vehicles MUST remain attended.
 Short term airport parking allows the first 30 minutes free.
 Along with the airport's Short and Long term parking there is a special lot for South Shore Line passengers ($1.00/ 18 hrs, no overnight parking).
 The photo on the left was taken in 1998.
 The photo on the right shows the new ticket machines installed in 2009.

 South Bend Airport Website